Vyral/dean-aguilar-blog/_posts/2017-02-14-check-out-my-recent-appearance-on-the-american-dream.md

 You can see the entire segment in the video above.

 I got to start by sharing my story about how I was born just outside of Washington D.C. and worked there on the East Coast before the market downturn.
-That's when I moved out to the West Coast and started my family and planted roots.
+That's when I moved out to the West Coast to join the rest of my family, and established roots with my wife and son.&nbsp;

 We also discussed the particular areas that my team operates in, like Rancho Bernardo, which is a family lifestyle area and has a great school system that’s one of the best in the country.
 However, it can get difficult. **In certain pockets of San Diego, areas with great school systems can have prices that are too high, especially for first-time homebuyers.** Rancho Bernardo has a good mix.
 You can get a condo in the mid to upper $300,000 range or go all the way up to homes priced $1 million or more.&nbsp;